 There are people, both Christian and non-Christian, who share a common belief that the use of prescribed narcotic-based pain medication is wrong.
 Some believe that using them has a moral downside.
 In their way of thinking, anything that makes you feel good just has to be sinful.
 Others are more concerned with physical addiction.
 I’ve known of parents who wouldn’t give their children pain medication after surgery, ignorantly believing that the child would become an uncontrollable drug addict, robbing liquor stores to maintain their habit.

 When doctors were investigating anesthesia in the 17th and 18th centuries, preachers were quick to point out that it was of the devil, forgetting that God Himself put Adam to sleep in order to remove a rib.
-Adam was fortunate that some of these "Christians" weren't doing the surgery.
+Adam was fortunate that some of these folks I've known weren't doing the surgery.

 …why…do you submit yourself to decrees, such as, “Do not handle, do not taste, do not touch!” (which all refer to things destined to perish with use)—in accordance with the commandments and teachings of men?
 These are matters which have, to be sure, the appearance of wisdom in self-made religion and self-abasement and severe treatment of the body, but are of no value against fleshly indulgence.
 (Col 2:20-23) (Emphasis mine)

 In their opinion, taking Motrin for Stage 4 cancer may not be as effective, but it’ll cleanse your soul.
 To them, it’s a sin to have a sense of well being brought on by a chemical.
-Better to writhe on your bed in excruciating pain with a couple of aspirin in your gut rather than enjoy a “sinful” drug high!
+Better to writhe on your bed in excruciating pain (self-abasement and severe treatment of the body) with a couple of aspirin in your gut rather than enjoy a “sinful” drug high!